-Before I tell you about this easy Cambodian steamed eggs recipe I have a favour to ask.
+Before I tell you about these Cambodian steamed eggs I have a favour to ask.
 Grantourismo is reader-supported, which means we rely on income generated from our readers to continue to publish recipes and food stories.
 If you’ve made and enjoyed our recipes, please do consider supporting Grantourismo.

 In this post, you’ll find lots of ways you can help Grantourismo, such as clicking through to links to buy travel insurance, rent cars, hire campervans, book accommodation, or purchase books, kitchen utensils or ingredients.
 You can also buy something from our online store (we have everything from food-themed face masks to gifts for foodies featuring Terence’s images) or you could consider supporting our Cambodian culinary history and cookbook on Patreon.

-Now let me tell you about this easy Cambodian steamed eggs recipe.
+Now let me tell you about this easy Cambodian steamed eggs.

 Easy Cambodian Steamed Eggs Recipe for a Siem Reap Street Food Favourite